-Some of you may be aware that the Zetasizer microV as well as the Zetasizer Nano ZSP can easily acquire molecular size data in flow.
+Are you aware that the Zetasizer microV as well as the Zetasizer Nano ZSP can easily acquire molecular size data in flow?
 Here, ‘in flow’ means: continuously during a chromatography elution profile.
 So while in standard “batch” mode a cuvette is inserted and the software attempts to acquire the best achievable data by optimized settings.
 In automatic mode it optimizes settings behind the scenes, takes sub-runs, then averages those to achieve a final record.
-In flow mode on the other hand all emphasis is on speed of data acquisition, because an elution peak must not be lost, there is no time to dwell on acquiring the best data as the sample will have been gone otherwise.
+In flow mode, on the other hand, all emphasis is on speed of data acquisition.
+Because an elution peak must not be lost, there is no time to dwell on acquiring the best data as the sample will have been gone otherwise.

 Flow records in the Zetasizer software

 When a Zetasizer is setup for flow data acquisition, just select the Flow Measurement type, determine the duration in volume [mL] or time [min], and the run duration [sec].
 The run duration is the time over which the correlation function is accumulated.
 The flow rate in mL/min is found under the flow settings, along with the other typical data acquisition parameters (most can be left in automatic).
 Once setup, the system is ready to go, preferably after a sample injection is made into the 3rd party chromatography system.

 After a run is finished, you may want to get access to the individual correlation functions with all their respective parameters.
 This is accomplished via a flow extraction macro to extract the desired relevant part of the flow record into a new file.

 How to handle data extraction